 The Bristol Bay Native Corporation opposes the project.
 CEO and President Jason Metrokin says they are celebrating the news.

-“Not only does the project not pencil out monetarily, but it doesn’t justify the permit in the eyes of the region, BBNC, and now the Corps,” he says.
+“Not only does the project not pencil out monetarily, but it doesn’t justify the permit in the eyes of the region, BBNC, and now the Corps,” he said.

 But, despite the developments in the regulatory discussion surrounding the project, Metrokin isn’t holding his breath for the end of the permitting process.